 Navigating through an ocean of data might be challenging.
 If you are new to the world of Business Intelligence (BI), you may still be doing your first steps if you have already found the best option to extract your data, then you might be wondering how to establish a well-working data warehouse.
 Or maybe you are trying to optimize the ETL processes in your enterprise.
-No matter on which stage you are, you probably have noticed there are many BI solutions on the market and choosing between them can be challenging.
+No matter on which stage you are, you probably have noticed there are many BI solutions on the market, and choosing between them can be challenging.
 To yield the best results, you must find a BI tool that you consider not only technically superior to other options on the market but also is complimentary with the systems that you already have.
 However, how can you choose the one that best fits your company and its specific needs?
-In this article, we have prepared a list of some of the most important criteria that you should consider by reviewing three of the top-performing platforms in 2019, according to Magic Quadrant for Analytics and Business Intelligence Platforms – Qlik, Tableau and Power BI.
+In this article, we have prepared a list of some of the most important criteria that you should consider by reviewing three of the top-performing platforms in 2019, according to Magic Quadrant for Analytics and Business Intelligence Platforms – Qlik vs Tableau vs Power BI.

 Qlik has one of the most advanced Application Programming Interface command sets in the analytics industry and has continually been improving its functionality over the last several years.
 Qlik’s API provides seamless integration with other tools and the data housed within them.